Liverpool transfer rumours

 The latest players Liverpool have been linked with...

+Hakim Ziyech - Ajax will seek just over £30m for their Morocco winger this summer.
+The 26-year-old has been linked with Liverpool (Mirror, June 15).

+Nicolas Pepe - Liverpool have jumped to the front of the queue to the Lille midfielder.
+The 24-year-old, also a target for FC Bayern and Inter, has impressed manager Jurgen Klopp (Le10Sport).

-Nabil Fekir - Liverpool are considering reviving their interest in the Lyon playmaker.
-The France international nearly moved to Anfield last summer before the £44.5m deal fell through after a failed medical.
-But the report suggests Liverpool will try again this summer to get their man but are only prepared to pay £26.7m for the 25-year-old (Eurosport, June 14); Fekir nearly joined Liverpool last summer, but the deal broke down.
-Has been told by Lyon president Jean-Michel Aulas that he will now be allowed to leave.
+Nabil Fekir - Contray to reports in France, Liverpool have no plans to resurrect a deal for the Lyon playmaker (Independent, June 14); Fekir nearly joined Liverpool last summer, but the deal broke down.
+The player has been told by Lyon president Jean-Michel Aulas that he will now be allowed to leave.

-Nicolas Pepe - The Lille winger is set to snub interest from several Premier League heavyweights and sign for Bayern Munich.
-Liverpool, Arsenal and Manchester United were all credited with interest in the 24-year-old (The Sun, June 8); Liverpool are front runners to sign Pepe (Daily Mirror, June 11); Liverpool will reportedly not pursue a deal for £60m-rated Lille forward this summer.
-(Daily Star, June 12).

-Bruno Fernandes - Liverpool are to rival Tottenham and Manchester United for the signing of 24-year-old Portugal midfielder Bruno Fernandes from Sporting Lisbon.
-(Record, June 8).
+Bruno Fernandes - Liverpool are no longer interested in the £50m Sporting Lisbon playmaker (The Sun, June 15).

 Neil Etheridge - With back-up goalkeeper Simon Mignolet potentially leaving this summer, could Liverpool snap up Cardiff's No 1?.WalesOnline say the Reds have made an initial enquiry over Etheridge's availability this summer, but have not yet launched a formal approach.